ReDASers/Guided-Perturbation-Sensitivity/gps/README.md

-# Representation Stability (RS) for Adversarial Text Detection
+# Guided Perturbation Sensitivity (GPS): Detecting Adversarial Text via Embedding Stability and Word Importance

-RS is a novel adversarial text detection system that analyzes word-level sensitivity patterns through guided perturbations based on different importance heuristics.
+GPS is a novel adversarial text detection system that analyzes word-level sensitivity patterns through guided perturbations based on different importance heuristics.
 The system detects adversarial examples by examining how model predictions change when words are systematically masked according to attribution methods.

 ## Architecture